Rave-Saber/AVR-APA102-library/README.md

 ## TODO

-* Change extension/retraction pattern functions so we can specify the number of LEDs to switch on/off in one cycle.
-E.g., switching 2 LEDs on at a time may give us the same effect as 1 LED, but twice as fast.
 * Pattern for rendering images
     * Make a pattern for fixed arrays of colors
     * Script to convert images to xpm, transpose rows/cols, & print array for